8 Rainy Day Things To Do in Paris with Young Children

 In Paris, it is always advisable to buy tickets online for museums.
 This is particularly important for the Louis Vuitton building because special exhibitions attract a lot of people.

-Most big cities have interactive science museums for children but I've never experienced one like this.
-From the centre of Paris it takes about 25 minutes by Metro but it’s well worth the trek even with little ones - if you can bare it.
+Most big cities have interactive science museums for children but I've never experienced one as nice as this before.
+It takes about 25 minutes by Metro from the centre of Paris but it’s well worth the trek.

 Sessions are 1.5 hours long so if you arrive in the middle of a session you have to wait for the next one to start before you can go in.
 There are two areas divided by age: 2 - 7 years and 5 - 12 years.
 My daughter has been going to the younger exhibition since she was 2 and she adores it.
 My 5-year-old enjoys both sections but prefers the younger exhibition as he likes the water play and the maze.

 There's a kid's construction site which has been undergoing some changes and it wasn't open the last time we visited.
 The children wear hard hats and builders coats and they work together with softs bricks and cranes to build a huge house - it's very cute.
-The only down side of Cité des enfants is the price as its €12 per adult and €9 per child for such a short amount of time.
+The only down side of Cité des enfants is the price as its €12 per adult and €9 per child which adds up if you are a large family.

 I had never heard of Kapla planks before we moved to France.
-They are basically little pieces of wood that are identical in size and pretty stable so children can build structures without them falling over in a hurry.
+They are basically little pieces of wood that are identical in size so children can build structures without them falling over in a hurry.

 If you're not from France, it’s a great way to experience something local and different (Kapla is actually Dutch but the French seem to have adopted it).